npm

 - Create a function wrapper with `simforge.getFunction("<trace_function_key>")`

-- Wrap the function with `myService.withSpan(originalFunction)`
+- Wrap the functions with `myService.withSpan(originalFunction)`

-4) Do not change function signature, behavior, or return value.
+5) Do not change function signature, behavior, or return value.
 Minimal diff.

 Output: